 Share Your Children’s Toys Through a Toy Swap

 Do you sometimes feel overwhelmed by all the toys in your house, and think about all the money that is just sitting there?

 A great idea that I saw online a few years ago, for parents with little children, is a toy swap.

-A toy swap is something that moms & dads can organize within their church or through their local community centre.
+A toy swap is something that moms and dads can organize within their church or through their local community centre.

 Buy in Bulk

-Earlier this year we really began to wonder if we were saving any money by shopping there so we made a list of what we were paying for products there and compared their prices with Co-op and Safeway.
+Earlier this year we really began to wonder if we were saving any money by shopping there so we made a list of what we were paying for products there and compared their prices with the other major grocery stores in our city.

-We were happy to find out that we were saving money by shopping at Costco.
+We were happy to find out that we were actually saving money by shopping at Costco.